Trouble Conceiving: Why Can’t I Get Pregnant

 When it comes to intercourse and reproductive health with the intent to become pregnant, the two big questions are how often to have sexual intercourse and how should it be done?

 There is a myth on the internet that one should have sex as many times as possible in order to conceive.
-However, a New England Journal of Medicine study showed that if women had sex once on the day of ovulation, one day prior or two days prior, there was no difference in the pregnancy rates.
-The same article showed no difference between 1, 2, 3, 4 or 5 acts of intercourse in that window for the chance of becoming pregnant.
-The NEJM article conclusion:
+However, a New England Journal of Medicine study showed that if women had sex once two days prior to ovulation, one day prior and on the day of ovulation, there was no difference in the pregnancy rates.
+The same article showed no difference between 1, 2, 3, 4 or 5 acts of intercourse in that window for the chance of becoming pregnant and in fact could decrease sperm count.

-Are their ideal sexual positions that increase the likelihood of becoming pregnant?
+Question 2.
+Are there ideal sexual positions that increase the likelihood of becoming pregnant?

 There are a number of rumors and myths about conception but there is little evidence that doing such things as trying certain sexual positions or maintaining a prone position for a period of time after intercourse will improve the likelihood of becoming pregnant.
 Even though a woman’s climax might help transport sperm, there is no proof that a climax (orgasm) can improve the chances of pregnancy.